• broken image

 Teacher Scholar Lens

-I serve as the Center for Excellence in Teaching and Learning Faculty Fellow on Belonging and Graduate Director of the College Counseling and Student Development master's program at St. Cloud State University.
+I currently serve as an Associate Professor and Graduate Director of the College Counseling and Student Development master's program at St. Cloud State University.

 broken image